Did this cute kitten grab your attention?

 As we discussed in the previous section, you want to make valuable content easily available to your visitors.
-If you’ve identified what information or content they’ve come to your website for – give it to them!
+If you’ve identified what information or content they’ve come to your brand’s website for – give it to them!
 The #1 reason a website visitor bounces is they think your site isn’t relevant to what they were after.
-It may be that you have the right content, but it’s too hard to find, so they gave up and sought that content elsewhere.
+It may be that you have the right content, but it’s too hard to find.
+Your potential visitor gave up and sought that content elsewhere.

 The most effective user experience (UX) designs focus on simplicity, well organized content, and MOBILE OPTIMIZATION.
 We cannot stress this enough.
 You know everyone uses their phones these days.
-If you aren’t keeping that in mind during development, you’re only setting yourself up for failure by ignoring half your audience.
+If you aren’t keeping that in mind during website development, you’re only setting your brand up for failure by ignoring half your audience.